Mr A. Boyd - Chairman of Governors

 Mrs Sarika Chaudhary

-Sarika grew up in New Delhi, India, where she pursued her education, including a Bachelor’s and Master’s degree in English Literature at Lady Shri Ram College, University of Delhi.
+Sarika grew up in New Delhi, India, where she pursued her education, including a Bachelor’s and Master’s degree in English Literature at Lady Shree Ram College, University of Delhi.

-Sarika has loved the experience of fusion of cultures and ideologies, in her journey of travelling around different countries.
+Sarika has loved the experience of fusion of cultures and ideologies in her journey of travelling around different countries.
 She lives in Orpington with her husband, Ajay.
-Her only son is currently at University after having a fantastic experience as a student in St Olave’s Grammar School.
+Their son enjoyed the experience as a student at St Olave’s Grammar School and then studied BSc Economics from London School of Economics.

 Alex joined the governing body of St Olave’s in April 2018 and is the Dulwich Estate appointed governor.
 She is the Chair of the Curriculum and HR committee.
 Alex lives in Dulwich and has four sons, now in their twenties.